 The sooner a child starts a myopia management program, the better.
 Treating a child’s myopia in its early stages is the best way to ensure that it won’t progress to high myopia.

-If you’re interested in myopia management for your child, contact us at Browz Eyeware in Calgary and schedule a comprehensive eye exam.
+If you’re interested in myopia management for your child, contact us at Browz Eyeware in Bridgeland and schedule a comprehensive eye exam.
 We will determine which type of myopia management program is right for your child based on the severity of their myopia, age and other factors.

 Find out how myopia management can slow myopia progression and preserve your child’s eye health and vision for years to come.